stklcode/statify-blacklist/README.md

 Nothing.
 By default all blacklists are empty and disabled.
 They can and have to be filled by the blog administrator.

 A default blacklist is not provided, as the plugin itself is totally neutral.
-If you want to filter out referer spam, visitors from search engines or just "false" referers from 301 redirects only depends on you.
+If you want to filter out referer spam, visitors from search engines, just "false" referers from 301 redirects or you own IP address used for testing only depends on you.

 ### Does the filter effect user experience? ###
 No. It only prevent's _Statify_ from tracking, nothing more or less.